Larger Quantities, Lower Prices

 The bark of the tree is rugged and a grayish color.
 The leaves are lobed-like and fiddle-shaped about 3 to 6 inches long and 2 to 5 inches wide.
 Each year the tree produces greenish-yellow catkins in the spring.
 The acorns of the Burr Oak are the largest of the American Oak trees.
 Wildlife like black bears, squirrels, deer, porcupines, wild turkeys, ducks, birds and even domesticated animals like cattle eat the acorns.

 The Burr Oak is best planted in zones 3-8.
 It can grow anywhere except the most southern portions of Texas, Louisiana, Mississippi and Alabama and the whole of Florida.
-It likes moist and rich soil but thrives on thin soils on rocky bluffs in full and partial sun.
+It likes moist and fertile soil but thrives on thin soils on rocky bluffs in full and partial sun.
 It has a high tolerance for calcareous soils and salty soils.
 This Oak has been known to survive fires as a seedling and as full grown trees.

 Its most common use is as a shade tree, but it is also used as a windbreak.
 The tree is most suitable for large lawns, on golf courses, in parks, and on large islands.
 Its deep roots can penetrate to lower water tables in times of drought making it very drought resistant.